Following on from the success of our Re-Use Store, we are working on the development of new social enterprises.

-So – onto our business idea – and it’s one that has come from The Clock’s members who tell us there is an unmet need for older and vulnerable people to have a trustworthy and reliable team of people to call on for help with one-off, D-I-Y-type jobs around the home and garden.
+So – onto our business idea – and it’s one that has come from Community Works’ members who tell is there’s an unmet need for vulnerable people to have a trustworthy and reliable team of people to call on for help with one-off, D-I-Y-type jobs around the home and garden.
 These are tasks that require very little skill and so are considered too low-level to require the services of Professional Tradespeople or Handymen/women.
 They will just need a person or persons who are physically able and might include tasks such as:

 - Changing lightbulbs/lightshades